prebid/prebid.github.io/dev-docs/bidders/jwplayer.md

 ### Required Bidder params

-You must include the following parameters at the bidder level.
+You must include the following parameters at the bidder level, in `adUnit.bids[index].params`.

 {: .table .table-bordered .table-striped }
 | Name | Scope | Type | Description                                          |
 |---|---|---|------------------------------------------------------|
 | `siteId` | Required | String | Site-specific id that is provided by JW Player.      |